alexkoyoc/alexkoyoc.github.io/README.md

 ## Author

-Alexander Koyoc
+**Alexander Koyoc**
-Undergraduate student in Linguistics and Psychology
+B.A. in Linguistics and Psychology
 University of California, Los Angeles
+College Honors and Departmental Honors

 ## Last Updated

-May 9, 2026
+July 2026